 The CAPNETZ Study – the centerpiece of the CAPNETZ STIFTUNG

-The current focus of the study are reciprocal interactions between CAP and comorbidities, improved pathogen diagnostics, identification of patient risk groups, and the role of immunosuppression in CAP.
+The current foci of the study are reciprocal interactions between CAP and comorbidities, improved pathogen diagnostics, identification of patient risk groups, and the role of immunosuppression in CAP.

 The CAPNETZ study is an observational study on community-acquired pneumonia (CAP) in adults and the main project of the CAPNETZ STIFTUNG.
-After two decades of study implementation, CAPNETZ STIFTUNG looks back on a comprehensive database of over 14 000 data sets of CAP patients.
-This unique data collection is the basis on which many projects in fundamental and clinical research on CAP and other respiratory infections is built.
+After two decades of study implementation, CAPNETZ STIFTUNG looks back on a comprehensive database of over 14 000 CAP patients.
+This unique data collection is the basis on which many projects in fundamental and clinical research on CAP and other respiratory infections are built.
 Continue for more details.

 2002: Start of the research initiative

 The foundation of the ambitious project was laid in 2002: Through funding of the German ministry for education and research a “network of competence” was initiated around several clinical centres in Germany.
 The network encompassed a study infrastructure for a prospective, longitudinal, and multi-centre observational study, and a detailed data and biomaterial collection.
-Since then, every year, high numbers of patients of community-acquired pneumonia are recruited and observed over a time span of 180 days.
+Since then, every year several hundred CAP patients are recruited and observed over a span of 180 days.
 Associated clinical data, microbiological and laboratory results, and patient samples are collected and stored centrally.

-Since the start of the CAPNETZ study, a multitude of scientific questions were answered owing to the data collection on pathogens and their epidemiology, treatments and antibiotic resistance, and on optimal therapy management for the patients.
+Since the start of the CAPNETZ study, a multitude of scientific questions have been answered owing to the data collection on pathogens and their epidemiology, treatments and antibiotic resistance, and on optimal therapy management for the patients.

 A prognostic factor: pathogen identification

 A rapid identification of the etiological agent facilitates focused antibiotic treatment.
-Therefore, the CAPNETZ effort for bacterial and virological diagnostics was strengthened by amendment of the study protocol in 2017.
+Therefore, the CAPNETZ study protocol was amended in 2017 with improved microbiological diagnostics.
 Previously, a reduction in cases with identified pathogen was observed.
 To overcome structural and economic limitations in diagnostic procedures at the clinics, two centralized diagnostics units were added to the study infrastructure, to improve patient outcome and epidemiological surveillance.

 Collecting epidemiology data